hertzsprung/gmt5/branches/xsede/doc/rst/source/supplements/potential/grdseamount.rst

     give start time *t0*.
 The unit is years; append **k** for kyr and **M** for Myr.
     For a logarithmic time scale, append **+l** and specify *n* steps instead of *dt*.
     Alternatively, give a file with the desired times in the first column (these times may have individual units appended, otherwise we assume year).
+Note that the grid for *t0* (if a range is given) is not written as it is zero and marks the start of the building history.

 **-Z**\ *level*
     Set the background depth [0].